-Now in his second season with the Sooners following his tenure at UNLV, Kruger has fully settled back into the college game.
+Now in his second season with the Sooners, Kruger has fully settled back into the college game.

 “We’ve been fortunate to be in a lot of good places,” he said.
 “I’ve had a lot of fun and met a lot of great people.
 It’s been no different here at Oklahoma, the administration has been terrific and the fan base wants to have a good basketball team.
 We’ve got a ways to go to get where we need to be, but it’s a good group of guys.”

-And as for where his group of guys stand at this point in the season heading into Big 12 play?
+And as for where his team stands at this point in the season heading into Big 12 play?

 “Record-wise we’re 9-3 and I’m not disappointed with that,” he said.
 “I don’t think we’ve played as well and as consistently as we would have like to.
 Probably that earlier game against West Virginia was one of our better efforts.
 But we didn’t consistently back that up with other good performances.”